dtreffenstaedt/cosmic_shower/README.md

 - Geant4 >= 10.6
 - libconfig(++) >= 1.7.2

-To build, execute the generate script from the build directory and run make.
+To build, execute the `generate` script from the build directory and run `make`.

 ### cosmic_shower